AI-powered PSA and RMM platform

 Verifies the fix before ticket closure

-Writes the full receipt back to the PSA or ITSM
+Writes a complete resolution record back to the PSA or ITSM

 Where SuperOps is strong